hughrun/ghost-to-wp/README.md

 ## Usage

 * [Export your Ghost site data](https://help.ghost.org/hc/en-us/articles/224112927-Import-Export-Data).
-* Rename your exported json file to GhostBackup.json
+* make sure you have [node](https://nodejs.org/en/) installed on your machine (if you've been using Ghost, you probably already have it, at least on your server)
-* Download the ghost-to-wordpress script in the same directory, then run these two commands:
+* Download ghost-to-wordpress, then run these two commands:

-`[sudo] npm install jsontoxml`
+`npm install`

-`node ghost_to_wp.js`
+`npm start path/to/your/exportfile.json`

 * Import the new `WP_import.xml` file to your WordPress site using the _Wordpress Importer_ plugin.